-With a market capitalization of UK£107m, Wynnstay Group is a small cap stock, so it might not be well known by many institutional investors.
-Taking a look at our data on the ownership groups (below), it seems that institutions own shares in the company.
-Let's take a closer look to see what the different types of shareholders can tell us about Wynnstay Group.
+With a market capitalization of UK£111m, Wynnstay Group is a small cap stock, so it might not be well known by many institutional investors.
+Taking a look at our data on the ownership groups (below), it seems that institutions are noticeable on the share registry.
+Let's delve deeper into each type of owner, to discover more about Wynnstay Group.

 What Does The Institutional Ownership Tell Us About Wynnstay Group?

-We can see that Wynnstay Group does have institutional investors; and they hold a good portion of the company's stock.
-This suggests some credibility amongst professional investors.
-But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
+As you can see, institutional investors have a fair amount of stake in Wynnstay Group.
+This implies the analysts working for those institutions have looked at the stock and they like it.
+But just like anyone else, they could be wrong.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
 So it is worth checking the past earnings trajectory of Wynnstay Group, (below).
 Of course, keep in mind that there are other factors to consider, too.

-We note that hedge funds don't have a meaningful investment in Wynnstay Group.
+Investors should note that institutions actually own more than half the company, so they can collectively wield significant power.
+Hedge funds don't have many shares in Wynnstay Group.
 Close Asset Management Limited is currently the company's largest shareholder with 12% of shares outstanding.
-In comparison, the second and third largest shareholders hold about 3.9% and 3.2% of the stock.
+Meanwhile, the second and third largest shareholders, hold 5.0% and 3.9%, of the shares outstanding, respectively.

 On studying our ownership data, we found that 25 of the top shareholders collectively own less than 50% of the share register, implying that no single individual has a majority interest.